-- 1 medium zucchini
+- 3 medium zucchini

-- 2 teaspoons salt plus 1/8 teaspoon
+- 2 teaspoons salt

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 handful parsley leaves
+- 1 handful fresh parsley Note 2

-- 2 teaspoons lemon juice
+- 2 teaspoons fresh lemon juice

-- 1 Puff pastry sheet thawed
+- 1 box frozen puff pastry thawed Note 3

 - ¼ teaspoon ground black pepper

-- 1 egg yolk
+- 1 egg yolk Note 4

-- Cut the ends of the zucchini.
-Cut it lengthwise half way through (see photo above).
-And then thinly slice the zucchini.
-Place them in a colander and gently toss with 2 teaspoons of salt.
+- Cut and discard the ends of the zucchini.
+Cut it lengthwise half way through, and then thinly slice it.
+Place the zucchini slices in a colander/bowl and gently toss with 2 teaspoons of salt.
 Let it sit for about 30 minutes.
-This method sweats the zucchini and helps to get rid of excess water.
-Now, gently squeeze the zucchini slices between your palms in small batches and place them in a medium bowl.
-Drizzle with olive oil and set aside.
+This method is called sweating zucchini and it helps to get rid of excess moisture.

 - Preheat the oven to 400°F (200°C).